Umuzi-org/ACN-syllabus/content/projects/bash-for-bootcamp/_index.md

 http://korflab.ucdavis.edu/bootcamp.html

 Make sure you understand everything up to step 14.
 NB: Completing and understanding up to step 14 is essential for the successful completion of this project.

-Later on, if you get into Umuzi, you'll be expected to know all that stuff.
-But for the Bootcamp, just the basics are ok.

 #### Submission Instructions

 In this project, you will be submitting a link to a google document.

 Please copy and paste the questions below including the question number and the full question into your google doc and answer the question on a new line below, use additional new lines and spacing to make the submission easy to read and assess.